To learn to drive in a safe manner there is no substitute for professional tuition.

 This site also offers a package deal where you can book your test and purchase a subscription at the same time.

 Your practical driving test will start with an eyesight check and two vehicle safety questions.
 One is a ‘show me’ the other is ‘tell me’ question.
 More information on the questions can be found here.

-You will then start your practical driving test which will include one manoeuvre and a section of independant driving consisting of following road signs or directions.
+You will then start your practical driving test which will include one manoeuvre and a section of independent driving consisting of following road signs or directions given by a sat nav.
 You may also be asked to carry out an emergency stop.

 The driving part of the practical test lasts for 40 minutes.

 15 driving faults can be made (16 or more results in a fail).
 If you commit one or more serious or dangerous faults you will fail your test.